 Running too frequently

-It’s tempting to want to do a lot of running when you start because it feels good and looks like an easy way to get in shape.
+It’s tempting to do a lot of running when you start because it feels good and looks like an easy way to get in shape.
 Unfortunately, runners can burn out quickly if they run more than three times a week and don’t allow time for rest.
 Your body needs time to recover between workouts so as not to end up feeling sore or injured.

 Running on hard surfaces